 In her spare time Emily likes to watch movies and hangout with her kitties Ollie and Chewie.

-Liz likes to hangout with friends, go to her cabin, and cook in her free time.
+In her spare time, Liz likes to hangout with friends, go to her cabin, and cook.

 Brodie Runez is entering his first year of coaching with Wisconsin Elite Girls Basketball.
 He brings a lot of experience as a successful athlete and will team with his father, Coach Eric Runez.
 Brodie was a three year varsity letter winner and starting point guard with Whitewater High School in 10th and 11th grade and DeForest Area High School for his senior season.
 While at WHS, he earned Rock Valley North Conference Honorable Mention in 2014, 2nd Team All-Conference, 1st Team Daily Union All-Area, and 2nd Team All-Walworth County in 2015.
 Following a transfer to DAHS for his senior year, Brodie was selected as the 2016 DAHS Boys’ Basketball MVP, unanimous selection 1st Team Badger North All-Conference, and was nominated for the WBCA All-Star Game.
 He was also selected as the DAHS WIAA Male Scholar Athlete Nominee.